 When we start to have compassion for our bodies as they go through changes, we can take care of ourselves rather than beating ourselves up and forcing our bodies into a size and shape they’re not meant to be.

 The BMI chart has been used by doctors and in schools for years.
 However, in more recent years scientists have said that the BMI chart can’t distinguish between muscle and fat nor can it determine how healthy someone really is.
-So the BMI chart isn’t useful and it’s inaccurate.
+BMI was also created using data from white men, making it racist and sexist.

 Once we give up the pursuit of weight loss and start doing the actual healing that we need, our bodies will find a natural weight.
 Keep in mind that our natural weight may shift over time.